Mtwara Region: Climate

-The rainy season, which runs from November/December to April/May, has only one peak, which occurs in January but can also occur in February or March.
-The overall amount of annual precipitation varies with height.
-Rainfall in the Mtwara district ranges from 935 mm to 116 mm in the highlands and plateau.
+The rainy season, which runs from November/December to April/May, has only one peak.
+The storm's peak typically occurs in January, but may also occur in February or March.
+The overall amount of annual precipitation varies with altitude.
+Rainfall in the Mtwara district ranges from 935 mm to 1160 mm in the highlands and plateau.
 At Masasi Mission, the rainfall is 893 mm, whereas at Newala, it is 1001 mm.
-It also ranges between Mtopwa and Lukwika Mission, ranging from 1133 mm to 832 mm.Similarly, the highest monthly mean temperature at Mtwara on the seashore in December is 27 degrees Celsius, while the lowest monthly mean temperature is 23 degrees Celsius in July.
+It also ranges between Mtopwa and Lukwika Mission, ranging from 1133 mm to 832 mm.
+Similarly, the highest monthly mean temperature at Mtwara on the seashore in December is 27 degrees Celsius, while the lowest monthly mean temperature is 23 degrees Celsius in July.
 In Mtwara, relative humidity ranges from 87 percent in March to 79 percent in October.
 Inland, temperatures and humidity are lower.

 Geology

 Soils are determined by geology.
 There are two geological zones in the region, resulting in two geologically determined soil types.
-The first zone is the coastal sedimentary deposit, which stretches 31 125 kilometers from the Indian Ocean to the tip of Newala's Makonde Plateau.
+The first zone is the coastal sedimentary deposit, which stretches 31-125 kilometers from the Indian Ocean to the tip of Newala's Makonde Plateau.
 Deep, well-drained, sandy soils with poor fertility and moisture holding capacity are produced in this zone.
 Sandstones are used to make them.
 Marine heavy clay soils, also known as vertisols, are found in some regions.
 Coastal limestones also provide red, well-drained soils with a thick texture.

 The second zone extends west of the coastal sediments geologically.
 Gneisses and granulites make up this zone of pre-cambrian basement rocks.
 The soils in this basement are diverse.
 To the north of Masasi town, there are deep, well-drained red clays.
 These are the best soils in the area since they are most suited to the region's upland crops.
 Course-grained sandy soils are common south of Masasi.

 The region is separated into two sections in terms of topography.
 The coastal plain's landforms are complicated.
 Second, at 300mm to 400mm, the Makonde Plateau dominates the basement plain.
 It's mostly low-lying, with scattered rocky outcroppings and steep riverbanks.

 The western part, which is beyond the Makonde Plateau, flows to the south via the Ruvuma River's tributaries.
 The Makonde Plateau is drained by the Maombi and Mbuo rivers.